 It’s a weird feeling.
 It’s also one you need to deal with.
 The good news is that this feeling passes but the time involved may differ from person to person, which leads to my next point.

 Take any help that is offered

-If your company offers you help – take it.
+If your company offers you help or assistance – take it.

 Take help when it’s offered.
-Any career coaching or counselling will help you grow as a person and help you move through the whole shock/denial/loss/panic/fear process easier.
+Any career coaching or counseling will help you grow as a person and help you move through the whole shock/denial/loss/panic/fear process easier.

-If no-one offers you help and you think you need it, find someone who can help you.
+If no one offers you help and you think you need it, find someone who can help you.
 Ask people you know for contacts and recommendations.
-Find organisations that can help you free of charge.
+Find organizations that can help you free of charge.
 You might have to dig a bit deeper to find these but the effort will be worth it.